Default video thumbnail

 AKF educates youth in 21st-century skills and creates coalitions of employers who source and invest in young workers from disadvantaged backgrounds, readying the next generation for future-facing careers.

-The Accelerate Prosperity programme in Pakistan, Tajikistan and Kyrgyzstan is a joint initiative of AKF and the Aga Khan Fund for Economic Development’s (AKFED) Industrial Promotion Services.
+The Accelerate Prosperity programme in Pakistan, Tajikistan and Kyrgyzstan is a joint initiative of AKF and the Aga Khan Fund for Economic Development’s (AKFED) industrial sector.
 It promotes entrepreneurship, placing emphasis on women and youth entrepreneurship, and the growth of start-up and early-stage businesses.
 It offers coaching, networking, mentoring, finance and market connections to help businesses take off.
 It also provides skills development in vocational and technical trades.
 Find out more about Accelerate Prosperity.

 Jomart Hudaibergenov, Manager, Naryn Centre for Entrepreneurship